Ziang-Lu/Asynchronous-IO-and-Coroutines-in-Python/Comparison between Concurrent Strategies.md

   async def main():
-      # Create a thread pool with 10 thrads
+      # Create a thread pool with 10 threads
       with cf.ThreadPoolExecutor(max_workers=10) as pool:
           loop = asyncio.get_event_loop()
           # Submit tasks for execution